July 1936 - March 1939

-He was the first man to hold the title of team manager of Nottingham Forest when he was appointed to the post in 1936.
+Harry Wightman became the first man to hold the title of team manager of Nottingham Forest when he was appointed to the post in 1936.

-Harry Wightman died in Nottingham in April 1945, aged 50.
+Harry Wightman died in Nottingham in April 1945 at the age of 50.

-Despite the disruption of football caused by the hostilities, Walker proved himself to be an astute manager with an eye for spotting talent.
-He unearthed many young players for the Club following trials during and after the War years.
+Despite the disruption to football caused by the hostilities, Walker proved himself to be an astute manager with an eye for spotting talent as he unearthed many young players for the club during and after the war.

-A year after the Wembley dream had been achieved, Walker decided to end his 21-year reign as manager at The City Ground to take up a new position as a member of the Club Committee.
+A year after the Wembley dream had been achieved, Walker decided to end his 21-year reign as manager at The City Ground to take up a new position as a member of the club's committee.

-As a player Walker had been a member of Aston Villa's FA Cup winning side during an 18-year career at Villa Park.
-He was also capped 13 times by England.
+As a player he had been a member of Aston Villa's FA Cup-winning side during an 18-year career with the West Midlands club and he was also capped 13 times by England.

 1960 - 1963